Sausage Stuffed Acorn Squash – Easy, Healthy Dinner

 • Preheat the oven to 375

-• Prepare the squash but cutting it in half vertically and scooping out the seeds
+• Prepare the squash but cutting it in half vertically and scooping out the seeds.
+Use a pastry brush to coat the squash halves with olive oil

 • Line a baking sheet with parchment paper and place the squash halves onto the baking sheet pulp side down.